JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 - reading only certain rows (e.g., rows 100 to 200)
 - including or excluding specific columns

 Most parsers appeared to be pretty bad in this area.
 That being said, I'm sure many of the people writing the parsers felt like they were doing a good job just loading the file and figured at least now the user could do most of these things in post processing.
 I know I would generally feel that way.
-Unfortunately now I had GB sized files so all of a sudden I found myself a bit more interested in supporting being able to load only a part of the file.
+Unfortunately now I had GB sized files so all of a sudden I found myself a bit more interested in supporting the ability for users to load only a part of the file.

 # Performance #